terrytangyuan/public-talks/README.md

 This repository contains the slides, videos, and supporting files for my public talks on various conferences, meetups, and classes.

-If you have attended any of the talks and have follow-up questions, feel free to [submit an issue](https://github.com/terrytangyuan/public-talks/issues) with your questions or contact me on via any of the following platforms:
+**If you'd like to invite me to speak at an event you are organizing or have any follow-up questions after you've attended any of my talks, feel free to email me at `terrytangyuan@gmail.com` or contact me via any of the following:**

 <div align="center">
   <a href="https://twitter.com/TerryTangYuan"><img src="https://raw.githubusercontent.com/terrytangyuan/terrytangyuan/master/imgs/twitter.svg" alt="Twitter"></a>